@tdeekens avatar

 Internship at zweitwerk GmbH from Hamburg, Germany April 2012 - October 2012

 Continuation of work after finishing bachelor’s thesis.
 Evolving the previously designed prototype developing a data administration application.
-Gaining more experience with modern web development using HTML5/CSS3, JavaScript and related frameworks such asBackbone.js, martionette.js and jQuery.
+Gaining more experience with modern web development using HTML5/CSS3, JavaScript and related frameworks such as Backbone.js, Marionette.js and jQuery.
 Also partly worked on daily development of other products.

 Thesis work at zweitwerk GmbH from Hamburg, Germany April 2012 - October 2012

 Combined experience in working at zweitwerk while performing research and writing on a bachelor’s thesis.
-The thesis entailed a systematic comparison of NoSQL (BigTable, Dynamo and MongoDB) and SQL (MySQL and Oracle) databases while performing benchmarks and developing a backend angostic proof-of-concept prototype of a product database for their media asset management system.
+The thesis entailed a systematic comparison of NoSQL (BigTable, Dynamo and MongoDB) and SQL (MySQL and Oracle) databases while performing benchmarks and developing a backend agnostic proof-of-concept prototype of a product database for their media asset management system.

-Working on project Cadena in designing and implementing a Software as a Service supporting elderly care services build upon Adobe Flex®, ActionScript, Flash Media Server and PHP (Zend backed).
+Working on project Cadena in designing and implementing a Software as a Service supporting elderly care services built upon Adobe Flex®, ActionScript, Flash Media Server and PHP (Zend backed).
 The application’s features included video conferences between care service and a retiree and administration of clinical records.
-My duties included implementation and testing of a PHP-based backend as well as working on every part of the frontend. c
+My duties included implementation and testing of a PHP-based backend as well as working on every part of the frontend.

 Technology experiences